 - Any employees who subsequently change Job Title, Site or FTE / Working days or hours through the Employee Change process or via Employee Benefits.

-It is recommended to use this publish option only during initial setup and not in a live environment with existing balances present.
+It is recommended to use this publish option only during the initial setup of your environment and not in a live environment with existing balances present.
 This is because this option will over-write existing time off allowances.

 If you have added a new allowance by site and job title and the employee has not yet been added, when you add them the system will pick up their entitlement from the combination of their job title and site.